giros-dit/yang-to-ngsi-ld/testbeds/netconf/docker/xml-parser-with-ngsi-ld-instantiator/ngsi-ld-models/docs/InterfaceIpv6Neighbor.md

 # InterfaceIpv6Neighbor

 A list of mappings from IPv6 addresses to link-layer addresses.
 Entries in this list in the intended configuration are used as static entries in the Neighbor Cache.
 In the operational state, this list represents the Neighbor Cache.
-YANG module: ietf-ip.yang
+Reference: RFC 4861: Neighbor Discovery for IP version 6 (IPv6)  YANG module: ietf-ip.yang

 ## Properties